James Vincent (footballer)

-James Michael Vincent (born 27 September 1989) is an English professional footballer who most recently played as a midfielder for Northern Premier League Premier Division side F.C.
-United of Manchester.
-He previously played for Stockport County, Kidderminster Harriers, Inverness Caledonian Thistle (two spells), Dundee, Hereford, and had two loan spells with Dunfermline Athletic.
-Vincent has over 375 professional appearances to date.
+James Michael Vincent (born 27 September 1989) is an English former professional footballer and coach who is a youth coach at Stockport County.

+Over his career, Vincent played for Stockport County, Kidderminster Harriers, Inverness Caledonian Thistle (two spells), Dundee, Hereford, F.C.
+United of Manchester, Stockport Town, and had two loan spells with Dunfermline Athletic.
+He is most notable for scoring Inverness CT's winning goal in the 2015 Scottish Cup final over Falkirk to give the Highland side its first-ever major trophy.

 Career

 Stockport County

-Born in Glossop, Vincent joined Stockport County 'Centre of Excellence' aged just eight and progressed through the ranks to earn a two year Youth Team scholarship.
+Born in Glossop, Vincent joined Stockport County 'Centre of Excellence' aged just eight and progressed through the ranks to earn a two-year Youth Team scholarship.
 Vincent played for the Youth Team, winning the Puma Youth Alliance trophy before making his first-team debut, in his second year Youth Team contract, as a substitute in a 1–0 win over Brentford on the last day of the 2007–08 season.

 The 2008–09 season saw Vincent feature more regularly in the team.
 He scored his first goal for the club on 18 November 2008 in a 5–0 win over Yeovil Town in the FA Cup.
 He scored his first league goal, on 10 March 2009, in a 2–1 win over Hartlepool United.
 After the match, manager Jim Gannon said his midfield trio, of which Vincent was one, 'are really just three fantastic players'.
 Vincent scored his second league goal, on 24 April 2009, in a 4–1 win against Crewe Alexandra.

 Vincent featured regularly in the Football League divisions (One and Two) before moving clubs and signing for Kidderminster Harriers.

 In May 2011, he was informed that he would not be offered a further contract by Stockport due to the club's financial position as they struggled with administration.